-Advance A payment of Federal funds to a State, upon its request or through the use of predetermined payment schedules, before expenditures are made by the State.
+A payment of Federal funds to a State, upon its request or through the use Advance of predetermined payment schedules, before expenditures are made by the available during a fiscal year for the purposes of 46 U.S.C., Chapter 131.

+State.
 A State must justify the need for an advance.

+Allocation The amount of funds that are reserved for a State from Federal funds

+Available Federal Funds

-Allocation The amount of funds that are reserved for a State from Federal funds available during a fiscal year for the purposes of 46U.S.C., Chapter 131.
-Available Federal Federal funds available for allocation may include: Funds Funds appropriated for allocation during a given fiscal year; Funds previously allocated to a State that were withdrawn because they were unobligated at the end of a three-year period; and,(3) Funds carried forward that were not allocated by the Commandant at the end of the previous fiscal year.
+Federal funds available for allocation may include:

+(1) Funds appropriated for allocation during a given fiscal year;

+Funds previously allocated to a State that were withdrawn (2) because they were unobligated at the end of a three-year period; and,

+Funds carried forward that were not allocated by the (3) Commandant at the end of the previous fiscal year.

 Code of Federal Regulations (C.F.R.)

 A codification of the general and permanent rules published in the Federal Register by the Executive departments and agencies of the Federal Government.

+Cooperative Agreement

-Cooperative Agreement An agreement between a State and the USCG (district office) that defines the relationship between the parties in carrying out RBS programs.
-May also be called Memorandum of Understanding or Statement of Understanding.
-Department of Homeland Security A cabinet-level department in the Federal government.
+An agreement between a State and the USCG (district office) that defines the relationship between the parties in carrying out RBS programs.
+May also be called Memorandum of Understanding or Statement of

+Understanding.

+Department of Homeland Security

+A cabinet-level department in the Federal government.
 The USCG is a service in this Department (DHS) except when it is operating as a service in the Department of the Navy.

+Designated State Agency

+The lead authority or agency designated by the Governor of a State to carry out the State's RBS program.

+Eligible State

-Designated State Agency The lead authority or agency designated by the Governor of a State to carry out the State's RBS program.
-Eligible State A State with a RBS program that has been approved by the USCG as meeting the requirements of 46 U.S.C. §13103 and all applicable regulations.
-Federal Fiscal Year (FY) The 12-month period beginning on 1 October and ending on the following 30 September.
+A State with a RBS program that has been approved by the USCG as meeting the requirements of 46 U.S.C. §13103 and all applicable regulations.

+Federal Fiscal Year (FY)

+The 12-month period beginning on 1 October and ending on the following 30 September.

 Financial Assistance A grant of Federal funds to a State in support of its RBS program.

+Branch

+Grant Management Grants Management Branch (CG-BSX-2).

+Specialist

-Grant Management Branch Grants Management Branch (CG-BSX-2).
-Grant Management Specialist Individual in the USCG Office of Auxiliary and Boating Safety's Grants Management Branch (CG-BSX-22) responsible for the financial administration of Federal financial assistance for State RBS programs.
+Grant Management Individual in the USCG Office of Auxiliary and Boating Safety's Grants Management Branch (CG-BSX-22) responsible for the financial administration of Federal financial assistance for State RBS programs.